gruenerf/PHP_TRMO-assignment/readme.txt

 There you can either register or login with an existing account.

 Once you have created an account, you can login and see on the settings page your created posts, topics and can change your user information.
+Further you can create posts and or topics.

 Further you have the possibility to search for topics and entries in the search bar.